cometbft/qa-infra/README.md

     make terraform-apply
     ```

+    After creating the DO droplets, this command will generate two files with information about the
-    This will generate an Ansible inventory file `./ansible/hosts` with the IP addresses of the
+    IP addresses of the nodes: an Ansible inventory file `./ansible/hosts`, and
-    nodes.
+    `./ansible/testnet/infrastructure-data.json` for E2E's `runner` tool.

 3. Generate the testnet configuration